Mycorrhizal fungi are beneficial to plants as part of a symbiotic relationship with roots that greatly benefits both the fungus and the plant alike.

-The reason we should inoculate is standard agricultural, nursery and landscape practices have largely ignored what’s going on below the ground and focused on the plant above the ground.
-Formal ag and horticulture classes have given limited attention to the topic of mycorrhizae – but this is changing rapidly – today it is estimated there are thousands of research studies ongoing on the subject.
+The reason we should inoculate plants is that standard agricultural, nursery and landscape practices have largely ignored what’s going on below the ground and focused on the plant above the ground.
+Formal agriculture and horticulture classes have given limited attention to the topic of mycorrhizae – but this is changing rapidly – today it is estimated there are thousands of research studies ongoing on the subject.
 The real energy that is pushing the topic of mycorrhizae to center stage is the success it is now showing in commercial applications.

 Most will agree that we could use some help for better results with newly planted landscapes which always experience some degree of transplant shock.
-Generally the reason is poor after care, but heat, time of the year, soil conditions, along with untold other factors also play important roles here.
-One of the biggest problems is most transplanted plants have little, if any, natural systems working for and with them and the soils they are planted in likely offers little help from a microbial standpoint because it has often been moved around, compacted, and disturbed (grading, fill, etc.) and generally has little, if any, beneficial microbial life.
+Generally, the reason is poor after care; but heat, time of the year, soil conditions, along with untold other factors also play important roles here.
+One of the biggest problems is most transplanted plants have little, if any, natural systems working for them and the soils they are planted in likely offers little help from a microbial standpoint because it has often been moved around, compacted, and disturbed (grading, fill, etc.) and generally has little, if any, beneficial microbial life.

 So, how can we treat plants with mycorrhizae?
 The proven methods include root dips, soil amendments, drenches, root injection and vertimulching.
-Instead of a single minded approach consider a Natural approach which includes a host of beneficals naturally reserved for healthy ground and roots – complex compounds of fungi, bacteria, minor nutrients, water holding elements, organic matter, and minerals.
+Instead of a single minded approach, consider a Natural approach which includes a host of beneficials naturally reserved for healthy ground and roots – complex compounds of fungi, bacteria, minor nutrients, water holding elements, organic matter, and minerals.

-DIEHARD™ mycorrhizal inoculants are formulated as transplant soil amendments, injectables, and bare root preparations to inoculate landscape trees and shrubs, flower beds, established trees and shrubs and bare root seedlings with live beneficial mycorrhizal fungi.
-The inoculant contains highly selected strains of low host specificity endo- and ectomycorrhizal fungi that will quickly colonize the roots of new transplants to provide the best possible conditions for the roots to become mycorrhizal during the establishment period and beyond.
-The mycorrhizal inoculants are combined with humic acids, stimulants, beneficial bacteria, soluble sea kelp, yucca plant extracts and organic soil conditioners to promote rapid root development.
-To reduce transplant stress and watering maintenance, and to slow release all soluble components of the formulation.
+DIEHARD™ mycorrhizal inoculants are formulated as transplant soil amendments, injectables, and bare root preparations to inoculate landscape trees and shrubs, flower beds, established trees and shrubs, and bare root seedlings with live beneficial mycorrhizae fungi.
+The Inoculant contains highly selected strains of low host specificity endo- and ectomycorrhizae fungi that will quickly colonize the roots of new transplants to provide the best possible conditions for the roots to become mycorrhizal during the establishment period and beyond.
+The mycorrhizal inoculants are combined with humic acids, stimulants, beneficial bacteria, soluble sea kelp, yucca plant extracts and organic soil conditioners to promote rapid root development, to reduce transplant stress and watering maintenance; and, to slow release all soluble components of the formulation.

-DIEHARD™ inoculants, including all the other families of growth-promoting ingredients are an investment that can return its cost several times over in a number of ways.
-Just think how you would feel about your projects when you have all the goodies Mother Nature has to offer working for you.
+DIEHARD™Inoculants, including all the other families of growth-promoting ingredients, are an investment that can return its cost several times over in a number of ways.
+Just think how you would feel about your projects when you have all the goodies “Mother Nature” has to offer working for you.
 Stressed plant materials are the norm when transplanting.
 Give them all we’ve got when we transplant – it’s the right thing to do.
 It’s the responsible thing to do to achieve sustainable production for plants and the environment.